MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/Build-a-dashboard-tab-app.md

 After you've created a dashboard tab app, you can add a new dashboard.

-To add a new dashboard, follow these steps:
+To add a new dashboard, steps as follows:

 1. [Create a dashboard class](#create-a-dashboard-class)
 1. [Override methods to customize dashboard tab app](#override-methods-to-customize-dashboard-tab-app)